Syrian army presses Aleppo campaign as rebels retrench

 "Now the army's belt of control is being widened," the military source told Reuters.
 "All positions where terrorists are located to the west of Aleppo and south of it are being attacked, because this area is a priority for the army, given that Idlib is the human resources store (for the rebels)."

-A rebel commander from the powerful Ahrar-al-Sham group said fighters had pulled back to new defense lines to reduce losses in the face of heavy artillery shelling and aerial bombardment.
+A rebel commander from the powerful Ahrar-al-Sham group said fighters had pulled back to new defence lines to reduce losses in the face of heavy artillery shelling and aerial bombardment.

 "The Russians have intensified their bombing.
-We decided to retreat," said Abu Omar, adding his fighters were digging in on new defense lines that would allow them to ambush troops.
+We decided to retreat," said Abu Omar, adding his fighters were digging in on new defence lines that would allow them to ambush troops.

 ESCALATING BOMBING